Evening Magazine: Seattle

 Longtime reporter and host Michael King left the program on December 6, 2019; his replacement, former KIRO-TV news anchor and Take 5 host Angela Poe Russell joined the program on March 2, 2020.
+Her final show was broadcast on Saint Patrick's Day, March 17, 2023.
+After 16 years with the show, 11 of them spent as a primary host, Holcomb departed Evening on August 2, 2024.
+Dever wrapped up his 34 years with Evening (12 years as primary host) on March 31, 2025.
+The current hosting lineup consists of Bryan and multimedia journalist Jose Cedeno.

 Other Group W markets

 Local versions of Evening Magazine were produced at four other Westinghouse-owned stations.
 WPCQ-TV (now WCNC-TV) in Charlotte, owned by Westinghouse from 1980 until 1984, was the only Group W station that did not air its own version of Evening Magazine.
 Then-Jefferson-Pilot Broadcasting-owned WBTV held the Charlotte rights to the franchise and aired it as PM Magazine from September 1979 until November 1990.

 Baltimore

 In Baltimore, WJZ-TV's edition of Evening Magazine aired from August 29, 1977 until December 28, 1990.
-It was hosted initially by Linnea Anderson, Dave Sisson, Jeff Pylant, Donna Hamilton and Steve Aveson.
+It was hosted initially by Linnea Anderson, Dave Sisson, Tim White, Jeff Pylant, Donna Hamilton and Steve Aveson.
 Maria Shriver served as a contributor early in her career.